chris-kc-cheng/study-notes/README.md

     - Cash Flow Growth should be close to or above its EPS Growth
 5. Performance volatility
     - EPS Growth - 5 Years vs EPS Variability - 5 Years (correlated to general economic performance)
-    - High EPS Variability likely suggests that performance will be highly correlated with general economic performance, and sensitive to earnings change
+    - High EPS Variability likely suggests that performance will be highly correlated with **general economic performance** , and sensitive to **earnings change**
 6. Different market environments
     - e.g. Rising/falling market, or periods that favor certain strategy
 7. Multiple portfolio characteristics